 In-ear monitors, also known as IEM’s, are designed for music.
-The come with a specific purpose of helping them hear what they are playing during a show.
+They come with a specific purpose of helping drummers hear what they are playing during a show.

 The IEMs make it possible for drummers to hear themselves.
 Hence, they can make corrections according to the performance.

-It is, therefore, vital for the drummer.
-Without them, they will have to rely on a stage monitor.
-The problem is the stage monitors are bulky and require lots of wires to connect.
+It is, therefore, vital for drummers.
+Without them, they will have to rely on a stage monitor, and the problem with this is that the stage monitors are bulky and require lots of wires to connect.

 Through technology, IEMs have completely overtaken the stage monitor.
 They are simply inserted in the ear canal.
 Luckily, they are made with comfortable fit considerations.

-Also, each band comes with their matching IEM that handles their unique sound signature.
+Also, each band comes with its matching IEM that handles its unique sound signature.